 You simply can’t miss Table Mountain: its famous flat-topped silhouette is the first thing you’ll see when flying into Cape Town and since this iconic landmark, one of the New Seven Wonders of the World, sits at the heart of the city, there’s no excuse not to visit it.

 Table Mountain has mass appeal: firstly, it offers unparalleled views of the city and beyond – everybody loves a good view!
-Secondly, for all the budding botanists, the 57 square kilometre area comprising table mountain and the Back Table is home to more than 1470 floral species, many of which are endemic to the area.
+Secondly, for all the budding botanists, the 35 square mile area comprising Table Mountain and the Back Table is home to more than 1,470 floral species, many of which are endemic to the area.

 For wildlife fans, there is the possibility of sighting some very interesting animal species.
 While leopard once roamed the mountain (pre-1920s), the biggest cat you may see today is the rooikat.
 Other animals that call the mountain home include rock hyrax (dassie), porcupines, mongooses, snakes, tortoises and the very rare Table Mountain Ghost Frog.
 There are several exceptional raptors which are often spotted such as jackal buzzards, booted eagles, peregrine falcons and African harrier-hawks.

-Standing at 1,085 metres, Table Mountain is hike-able providing you are suitably fit.
-There are several routes, Platteklip Gorge, a prominent gorge up to the center of the main table, is one of the most popular routes up the mountain.
+Standing at 3,563 feet, Table Mountain is hike-able providing you are suitably fit.
+There are several routes with Platteklip Gorge, a prominent gorge up to the center of the main table, being one of the most popular routes up the mountain.
 While quite steep, the ascent is pretty straightforward and should take between one and three hours depending on your fitness level.

 If you don’t fancy all that exertion – after all you are on holiday – there is a cableway, which carries up to 65 passengers per trip.
-The journey takes about 5 minutes and the cars rotate through 360 degrees during the trip, giving you spectacular views of the mountain below.
+The journey takes about 5 minutes and the car rotates a full 360 degrees during the trip, giving you spectacular views of the mountain below.
 This is an enjoyable experience in itself.
 If you want to hike, we’d recommend hiking up and taking the cableway down so you get to try out both experiences.
 Or, even better – visit more than once!

 There is a curio shop at the cableway station and a restaurant.
 There are also easy walks on the plateau; the Dassie Walk, the Agama Walk, and the Klipspringer Walk.
 There are also free guided walks that depart – on the hour – from the Twelve Apostles Terrace.

-The walk paths cover a distance of more than 2km at the top of the mountain whereby you can walk to lookout points from which you can view spectacular vistas over the city such as Sea Point, the V&A Waterfront, Robben Island, Signal Hill, Cape Peninsula and Devil’s Peak.
+The walk paths cover a distance of more than 1.24 mile at the top of the mountain and you can walk to lookout points from which you can view spectacular vistas over the city such as Sea Point, the V&A Waterfront, Robben Island, Signal Hill, Cape Peninsula and Devil’s Peak.

-If you are feeling energetic and adventurous, there is an option to abseil 112 metres down a sheer cliff, which takes about 45 minutes including the demonstration and a short hike back up to the top.
+If you are feeling energetic and adventurous, there is an option to abseil 370 feet down a sheer cliff, which takes about 45 minutes, including the demonstration and a short hike back up to the top.

 From the mountains to the beaches, as much a part of the city as Table Mountain, Cape Town’s coastal regions are a buzz of activity and beauty.
 From bustling nightclubs and restaurants to Blue Flag beaches, not to mention stunning sunset viewing spots.

 There are several beaches to visit, each with its own charm and attraction.
-A favourite amongst tourists and locals is Camps Bay, Camps Bay is the largest white sand beach in Cape Town and is lined by a number of shops and eateries.
+A favorite amongst tourists and locals is Camps Bay, the largest white sand beach in Cape Town and is lined by a number of shops and eateries.

-Camps Bay is a 15-minute drive from the city center and is a popular spot for a cocktail as well as a host of beach sports.
-Naturally, the size of the beach lends itself to beach soccer, beach volleyball and games of touch rugby.
-Away from the sand, the fashionable bars and restaurants beside the Camps Bay promenade buzz both day and night.
+A 15-minute drive from the city center, Camps Bay is a popular spot for a cocktail as well as a host of beach sports.
+The size of the beach lends itself to beach soccer, beach volleyball and games of touch rugby.
+Away from the sand, the fashionable bars and restaurants lining the Camps Bay promenade buzz day and night.

 There is a wide range of outdoor activities to be enjoyed in Hout Bay from hiking and mountain biking through the surrounding mountains to sea kayaking and sunset cruises where you may be able to see kelp forests and lots of sea animals including fur seals.